-On the left the Magician of the 1454 Visconti Sforza deck, conserved in the Morgan Library, and on the right the corresponding card from the 1473 Este deck, conserved in the Beinecke Library of the Yale University in New Haven, Connecticut.
+On the left the Magician of the 1454 Visconti Sforza deck, conserved in the Morgan Library in New York, and on the right the corresponding card from the 1473 Este deck, conserved in the Beinecke Library of the Yale University in New Haven, Connecticut.
 On both cards we see a man, richly clothed in red, behind some sort of market table.

 The Visconti Sforza card is particular interesting.
 We see a very serious man with a troublesome expression on his face.
 He is certainly not there to make the people laugh.
 He is clothed from top to toe in a red dress, that represents a high social status.
 The dress and even his hat are edged with ermine, which indicates a royal origin.
 On the table in front of him five different attributes.
 First there is a hat, an attribute often used by conjurers to hide objects.
 The other four objects represent the four suit symbols.
 Two coins, representing the suit of Coins, a cup, representing the suit of Cups, a knive, representing the suit of Swords and finally in his hand a wand representing the suit of Batons.
 It is only many years later, with the occult Tarot decks, that it would become common practice to show these four objects on the table, and nothing more.
 The four suit symbols on their turn represent the four elements, so this man is not a simple conjurer, he is the master of the elements.

 The Magician on the Este deck has more of a trickster.
 He is doing tricks to amuse the children in front of him.
 On this scene we are clearly on a village fair, like the Fool of the same deck, where we see exactly the same children.